nitk-nest/NeST/nest/experiment/info/README.txt

 iperf3/
 -------
-NeST by uses iperf3 tool for generation of UDP network traffic.
+NeST internally uses iperf3 to generate UDP traffic.
 Similar to netperf, this folder also contains plots for sending rate of network traffic.

 ping/
 -----
-As the name mentions, it provides plots based on data obtained from ping tool.
+As the name suggests, it provides plots based on data obtained from ping tool.
 The plots visualize the round trip time over time.

 ss/